BES2016Workshop/guidebook/outline.md

 There are as many ways to approach a reproducible report as there are scientists.
 However, there are general principles that will help you produce a reproducible report.
 As the number of scientists who are writing reproducible manuscripts increases, there are more examples that are publicly available that you can study and use to set up your analysis [we need to select some examples].

 One of the challenges of any scientific enterprise is that it can be difficult to know in advance what will be in the final version of your manuscript.
-However, some initial planning of your analysis will be helpful to getting your data, scripts, results, figures, and text organized.
+However, some initial planning of your analysis will be helpful to get your data, scripts, results, figures, and text organized.
 Things will probably change as your analysis progresses, but having this initial plan will help you.

 ### Choose a directory structure to organize your projects

-Depending of your field, the tools you use, and your preferences, you may need to adapt these recommendations, but in general your project will contain at least a variation of:
+Depending on your field, the tools you use, and your preferences, you may need to adapt these recommendations, but in general your project will contain at least a variation of:

 * **raw-data** this directory will contain your raw data.
 This is the data as they have been collected/entered in the spreadsheet/database.
 They should